Food allergy

 Typical triggers include:

 Important: Children most commonly suffer allergic reactions to nuts, cow’s milk, soya, wheat, and hen’s eggs.
 Adults tend more to react to nuts, soya, celery, or seafood.
-Most sufferers have between one and 3 food allergies.
+Most people with a food allergy have a reaction to between one and three different types of food.

 How common are food allergies?